 (44) Out of the 11 applicant Community producers, one did not reply to the questionnaire (Sefanitro) and one did not submit sufficient information (Chemical Industries of Northern Greece).
-Consequently, these latter were considered to be non-co-operating and therefore were not regarded as being part of the Community industry.
-The investigation established that the remaining nine co-operating producers represented more than 85 % of the Community production of AN during the IP.
-Therefore they constitute the Community industry within the meaning of Article 4(1) and Article 5(4) of the Basic Regulation.
+Consequently, both these producers were considered to be non-cooperating and therefore were not regarded as being part of the Community industry.
+The investigation established that the remaining nine cooperating producers represented more than 85 % of the Community production of AN during the IP.
+Therefore they constitute the Community industry within the meaning of Article 4(1) and Article 5(4) of the basic Regulation.